wp-plugins/colorful-text-widget/readme.txt

 More style options will be added on further release.

+Check the <a href="http://iniyan.in/plugins/colorful-text-widget/#demo">colorful text widget</a> demo here

 == Installation ==

 Upload to plugins directory and activate it on appearance-plugins.
 Colorful text widget will appear in the appearances > widgets section.